acsellp/cocospinn/README.md

-Replace yourproject/Classes with this one
+Replace yourproject/Classes  and yourproject/Resources with this one